Wellington- places to go

 Kapiti Tenpin in Paraparaumu is the only tenpin bowling centre between Porirua and Palmerston North, providing 14 lanes with automatic pinsetters complete with a computerised scoring system, and a family friendly atmosphere.

-The kids (or anyone esle!) may use “bumpers” to stop the ball going into the gutter, so all members of the family can enjoy a fun night’s entertainment.
+The kids (or anyone else!) may use “bumpers” to stop the ball going into the gutter, so all members of the family can enjoy a fun night’s entertainment.

-Weekend nights involve “glow in the dark” bowling — dim the lights, thereby turning the centre into a party atmosphere!
+Weekend nights involve ‘glow in the dark’ bowling — dim the lights, thereby turning the centre into a party atmosphere!
 The lanes, carpet and balls glow under UV light and the lanes showing a pattern of highways or cobwebs not seen under normal light.
-Two projectors play music videos or music TV channels onto the wall above the pinsetters.
-Glow bowling is a really fun night out and an ideal venue for your children’s birthday party.

 The Tucker Bowl cafe is fully licensed and provides excellent food from an extensive menu.
 Dine in or step out onto the deck area to marvel at the views of Kapiti Island!